brefphp/bref/docs/deploy.md

 aws s3 mb s3://<bucket-name>
 ```

-The content of this bucket will be managed by AWS SAM.
+Note: the content of this bucket will be managed by AWS SAM.
 Do not use it in your application to store things like assets or uploaded files.

 ### Deployment